vahit19/smart_grid/README.md

 ## Training

-This is the PyTorch implementation of BERT4NILM, a bidirectional encoder representations from rransformers for energy disaggregation, in this repository we provide the BERT4NILM model as well as data functions for low frequency REDD dataset / UK Dale dataset, run following command to train an initial model, hyper-parameters (as well as appliances) could be tuned in utils.py, test will run after training ends:
+This is the PyTorch implementation of BERT4NILM, a bidirectional encoder representations from rransformers for energy disaggregation, in this repository we provide the BERT4NILM model as well as data functions for low frequency TEAD / REDD dataset / UK Dale dataset, run following command to train an initial model, hyper-parameters (as well as appliances) could be tuned in utils.py, test will run after training ends:

 ```bash
 python train.py